-Simulacra: BRANCH
+Simulacra: RETURN

-Book Two of the Simulacra Trilogy
+Book Three of the Simulacra Trilogy

 Scott Randolph, while releasing his non-fiction books under Scott Onstott